briancavalier/forgefx/examples/readline/README.md

 ### [index-no-io.js](index-no-io.js)

 Entrypoint that runs the _same main program_, but using effect handler implementations that don't do any real IO.
+Instead, it collects all the output into an Array and then asserts that it collected the expected strings.